North Tustin, California: Education

-Primary and secondary education is overseen by the Orange Unified School District (north of Fairhaven Ext. and east of Crawford Canyon Rd.) and Tustin Unified School District, which also serves the incorporated City of Tustin.
-It has one of the highest accelerated learning percentages in the US.
+Primary and secondary education is overseen by the Tustin Unified School District (which also serves the incorporated City of Tustin It has one of the highest accelerated learning percentages in the US.

+Orange Unified School District, which also serves the incorporated City of Orange, CA, serves Unincorporated North Tustin in the Panorama Heights and Crawford Canyon neighborhoods North of Fairhaven Extension.